dudamirandaa/to-do-list-app/to-do-list_frontend/README.md

 # To-do list app - Angular

-This project was based on my studies with the **Angular** courses from Alura.
+This project was developed as a result of my studies on **Angular** courses from Alura.
 The application was crafted using concepts I learned including http request, API integrations, @Input and @Output annotations and event bindings.

 In combination with the Rest API built for this app, you can use this interface to: